hummelstrand/sofie-core/packages/documentation/versioned_docs/version-1.46.0/user-guide/features/access-levels.md

 ### Basic mode

 Without enabling any additional modes in Sofie, the browser will have minimal access to the system.
 It will be able to view a rundown but, will not have the ability to manipulate it.
-This includes activating, deactivating, or resetting the rundown as well as taking the next part, adlib, etc.
+This includes activating, deactivating, or resetting the rundown as well as taking the next part, AdLib, etc.

 ### Studio mode

 Studio Mode gives the current browser full control of the studio and all information associated to it.
-This includes allowing actions like activating and deactivating rundowns, taking parts, adlibbing, etc. This mode is accessed by adding a `?studio=1` to the end of the URL.
+This includes allowing actions like activating and deactivating rundowns, taking parts, AdLibbing, etc. This mode is accessed by adding a `?studio=1` to the end of the URL.

 ### Configuration mode